thunks/thunks/README.md

 ### thunk.persist(thunkable)

-it transform `thunkable` value to a persist thunk function, which can be called more than once with the same result(like as promise).
-The new function return a child thunk function.
+it transforms `thunkable` value to a persist thunk function, which can be called more than once with the same result(like a promise).
+The new function returns a child thunk function.

 ```js
 const thunk = require('thunks')()